McSinyx/brutalmaze/README.rst

 * Enemies with special abilities: stun, poison, camo, etc.
 * Somewhat a realistic physic and logic system.
 * Resizable game window in-game.
-* Eazily customizable via INI file format
+* Easily customizable via INI file format.
-* Remote control through socket for AI researching
+* Remote control through TCP/IP socket (can be used in AI researching).

 Installation
 ------------

 Brutal Maze is written in Python and is compatible with both version 2 and 3.
-The installation procedure should be as simply as follow:
+The installation procedure should be as simple as follows:

 * Install Python and `pip <https://pip.pypa.io/en/latest/>`_.
 Make sure the directory for `Python scripts <https://docs.python.org/2/install/index.html#alternate-installation-the-user-scheme>`_